FaztWeb/webpack-simple-workflow/README.md

+# Webpack Workflow

+This is a webpack configuration for development Websites with HTML, Handlebars, Javacript, CSS and Sass, using a live server and other features that webpack provides to other libraries and frameworks like React, Vue or Angular.

 A tipical website needs:
-- CSS styles
+- CSS or Sass styles
-- A template engine
+- A template engine (like Handlebars)
-- Javascript files
+- Import and install Javascript files (like npm modules)
 - Custom Fonts

 ## Considerations